Get the Skills to Become a Medical Assistant

 If you’re a helpful, nurturing person who’s good at multitasking, consider Medical Assisting career training.
 The 32-week* Medical Assistant Certificate program (including 4 – 8 weeks of hands-on externship) is your chance to enter an exciting industry with plenty of potential for growth.

 Medical Assistants are essential in a clinical or hospital setting.
 They assist the entire healthcare team, working closely with doctors and nurses.
 Medical Assistants do it all, helping with everything from patient care to administrative duties.
 Therefore, they must have a good understanding of healthcare exams and procedures, transcribing medical records, and billing and coding (for insurance purposes).
 All this to help make a clinic or hospital run effectively.

 The best way to see if Northwest Suburban College (NWSC) is the right fit for you is to contact an admissions representative.
-Get more information on the Medical Assisting Certificate program, class schedules, and institutional grant options so that you can make an informed decision about your future.
-Get More Info or Book a Tour.
+Get more information on the Medical Assistant Certificate program, class schedules, and institutional grant options so that you can make an informed decision about your future.
+Get more info or Book a Tour.

 During the Medical Assistant Certificate program, you’ll learn:

 - Healthcare Procedures